LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 The _Entry Point_{:.term} _MUST_{:.strong-term} have a _first_{:.term} property.
 The value _MUST_{:.strong-term} be a JSON object, with the _id_{:.term} and _type_{:.term} properties.
 The value of the _id_{:.term} property _MUST_{:.strong-term} be a string, and it _MUST_{:.strong-term} be the HTTP(S) URI of the first page of items in the _Entry Point_{:.term}.
 The value of the _type_{:.term} property _MUST_{:.strong-term} be the string `"OrderedCollectionPage"`.

-TODO: should the example include published?
+QUESTION: should the example include published?
 {:.todo}

 ```json-doc